Avody/Bookmaker_Project/README.md

 # Bookmaker_Project
-A try for explain the logic behind odds by bookmakers (still ongoing)
+A try for explain the logic behind odds by bookmakers.